microbiomedata/pynmdc/src/nmdc/test_data/readme.md

 # Test data sources:

 ## MetaG_annotation:
-    * 1781_1000325_functional_annotation.gff
+    * 1781_1000325_functional_annotation_1000.gff
-      Part of the 138661 lines of 1781_1000325_functional_annotation.gff from 1781_100325 from the current (Jan 05 2020) metaG annotation workflow outputs.
+      First 1000 lines from 1781_1000325_functional_annotation.gff from 1781_100325 from the current (Jan 07 2020) metaG annotation workflow outputs.
 This example was used in the discussion [here/(https://github.com/microbiomedata/nmdc-metadata/issues/184).

 ## MetaT:
    * metaT.gff